jkyl/vq-vae/README.md

 Here we bypass nearest-neighbor lookup entirely, and instead predict the parameters of a categorical distribution over codes.
 This enables us to control a few properties directly:
-* We can maximize the entropy of the expectation over the minibatch, to ensure codes are used uniformly
+* We can maximize the entropy of the expectation over the minibatch, to ensure codes are used efficiently
 * We can introduce some controlled randomness by sampling, inducing robustness in the decoder

-## How does this implementation work?
 Like the standard VQ-VAE, we employ a straight-through estimator to enable backpropagation through the quantization.
 Sampling is enabled via [the Gumbel-Softmax distribution](https://arxiv.org/abs/1611.01144), which is continuously differentiable with respect to its parameters: